mhw32/adaware-nlp/README.md

 		- first-sentence overlap (inner pdt between word occurrence vector and firest setence)
 	- final score = combo of 3 scores + redundancy penalty for overlapping

+## knowledge-graph
+Instead of just looking at the link provided by the user, the AI should amass knowledge over time.
+After many uses, the algorithm should be able to prioritize the currently article but optionally supplant it with information from previously read articles to give a holistic point of view.

+To prevent this from exploding unintentionally, similar to the graph used in activation summarization, it is necessary to create a graph of article similarities.
+This may be an extension to the already existing graph but it could also be a separate instance.

+A centroid-based organization may be good.
+Or we also do a graph-spreading but not on words but documents, it may be good.

+From there, if you do BFS on a graph, then the subset of nodes (docs) can be used in a multi-document abstraction problem.

+## question & answer system
+An interesting feature of this system is the ability to answer questions about the summarized article.
+(In the future, this should be answer questions about anything).

+Required additional algorithms:

+- Given an question, parse it for a semantic structure.
+A question should be analyzable as a small piece of text using the same graph algorithm.
+- Find the k-nearest neighbors to the question in our knowledge graph.
+- Form an answer ... this is different than form a summary but should share a similar procedure.
+Or we can view it as summarizing the relevant areas of the articles.

+## state-of-development

+- document graph (not started)
+- knowledge graph (not started)
+- q&a system (not started)
+- chrome extension (not started)
+- server (not started)